7 Simple Tips to Keep Avocados from Turning Brown

 3. The olive oil method

 Olive oil is a natural ingredient that does not alter the flavor or the fragrance of the avocado that you wish to keep fresh.
 To take advantage of this trick, simply spread olive oil on the part of the avocado that you want to keep fresh and then store it in an airtight container.
+A study from La Inmaculada Hospital in Huercal-Overa (Spain) found that the oil is an antioxidant and keeps avocados from coming into contact with the air and turning brown.

 4. The lemon juice method